sandrabronsvoort/mint/README.md

 # MINT
 Welcome to MINT v0.1: your emissions MINimization Tool.

-MINT is made for entrepreneurs and small companies who are serious about minimizing their supply chain emissions but do not have the financial means for extensive software programs.
+MINT is supply chain optimization tool made for entrepreneurs and small companies who are serious about minimizing their supply chain emissions but do not have the financial means for extensive software programs.
 It is my mission to make analytics and mathematical modeling available to a wide range of people and give them the tools to “do the right thing”.
 At the same time, MINT is a personal project I work on in my free time, and currently is a very simplistic solution.
 Please reach out if you need help in the process of getting it up and running or have any other questions.
 I am very open to suggestions and feedback, and would love to chat about your experiences and insights!

 MINT is developed by Sandra Bronsvoort <br>
 [sandrabronsvoort.com](www.sandrabronsvoort.com)<br>